-Back in 2005, in a Premier League match between Newcastle and Aston Villa, Lee Bowyer and Kieron Dyer were sent off for an on-pitch scuffle that saw punches thrown by both players.
+Back in 2005, in a Premier League match between Newcastle United and Aston Villa, Lee Bowyer and Kieron Dyer were sent off for an on-pitch scuffle that saw punches thrown by both players.

 The incident would have been forgotten had it not been for one unusual factor: both Bowyer and Dyer were playing for Newcastle.